 When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: “Death has been swallowed up in victory.
 Where, O death, is your victory?
 Where, O death, is your sting?”
 The sting of death is sin, and the power of sin is the law.
 (1 Corinthians 15:54-56)

-Yeah, that’s what the future holds for the bodies of the Christians: the perishable gets exchanged for the imperishable, the mortal with the immortal.
+Yeah, that’s what the future holds for the bodies of Christians: The perishable gets exchanged for the imperishable, the mortal with the immortal.
 That’s not just a wish, that’s the truth.
 We can look forward to that with certainty and boldness.
 But we’re not there, quite yet.

 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.
 Therefore, my dear brothers, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.
 (1 Corinthians 15:57-58)

 Take one last look at your body.
-No, it’s not going to last, and yes, it will be changed.
-But for now, it is a tool waiting to be used by God to bring glory to His name.
+No, it’s not going to last; yes, it will be changed.
+But for now, it’s a tool waiting to be used by God to bring glory to His name.

 Dear Jesus, I give myself fully to Your work knowing that’s what really matters in the end.
 I look forward to the new body You will give me, and I ask that You would use the one You have given me today for Your glory.
 I believe I’ve been crucified with You and that You now live in me.
 Live through me today, moment by moment.
 Amen.